CommuniCityProject/communicity_toolbox/toolbox/Projects/FaceRecognition/README.md

 # Face Recognition

-This Project aims to perform face recognition in images.
-This process can be split in two main tasks:
-The first one uses a machine learning model to extract face features from images, which are vectors that represent faces in a high dimensional space.
-The second one uses this features to compare them with a previously created dataset of known faces and find the most similar one.
+This project aims to recognize faces in images, that is, detect the position of a face and tell who it is.
+The process can be split into two main tasks: The first one uses a machine learning model to extract face features from images, which are vectors that represent faces in a high-dimensional space.
+The second one uses these features to compare them with a previously created dataset of known faces and find the most similar one.
+These steps can be done together or separately on different processes/machines.

-This project allows to detect faces, extract its features, recognize people and also to create a dataset from a set of images of known people.

-The process of features extraction and face recognition can be done separately on different process/machines.

 ![face recognition](../../../docs/res/face_recognition.jpg)

 ## Data models

-This project uses the _[Face](https://github.com/CommuniCityProject/communicity_toolbox/tree/master/docs/DataModels/Face)_ data model.
+This project uses the _[Face](../../../docs/data-models.md#Face)_ data model.

 ## Configuration